Why study in Latvia?

 Latvia is geographically located at the heart of the Baltic region connecting the West and East.
 This makes it easy to access any type of transport and jump in for a travel adventure across the continent.
 You can make it a starting point for many discoveries with most European and Asian destinations at your fingertips.
 The capital Riga hosts some of the biggest universities and is also the biggest city in the Baltics.
 At the same time, it is easy to access regional universities and commute between the cities.

-7. Clean environment and four seasons to enjoy
+7. Enchanting four seasons

 Latvia has boundless opportunities to enjoy all four seasons.
 You can experience sub-zero temperatures and cross-country skiing in winter and spectacular spring blossoms and boating trips in spring.
 Summers here are mild and pleasant with various outdoor festivals, and autumn brings amazing views of boldly coloured tree-tops while hiking or picking mushrooms.
 The seaside, forests and idyllic countryside are all within a 30 minute drive from the capital.
 You are welcome to explore the 500 km long coastline with clean and pleasantly uncrowded beaches.
 More than half of Latvia’s territory is wooded, making it the 4th most forested country in Europe – so amazingly green.